 By 1887 most of the plant equipment had been shifted to Brantford.
-The next year the firm was sold to Massey who later in that year bought Har-ris and combined them to he the beginning of the world wide Massey-Harris Corporation.
-In all the newspaper coverage of the loss of this valuable employer of local labor, no mention of mink or the mink ranch could be found.
+The next year the firm was sold to Massey who later in that year bought Harris and combined them to be the beginning of the worldwide Massey-Harris Corporation.
+In all the newspaper coverage of the loss of this valuable employer of local labour, no mention of mink or the mink ranch could be found.

 Armed only with the above facts, and a stubborn persistence, Fred S. Boyd our newly retired Executive Secretary of Canada Mink Breeders, set out to clear up the mystery.
 As this has all the aspects of a good detective story, we'll let Fred tell it in his own words.

 "Where does one start in getting information on someone as far back as 1866?
 No one I talked to in mink ranching circles could recall hearing of the Pattersons.
 First of all, I asked Bob Garbutt at the Ontario Agricultural Museum who has a store-house of knowledge on the agricultural community in Ontario.
 He steered me to several sources of information including a historian for Vaughan Township, Mr Snider, who in turn gave me several other people I might contact.

 "I must have talked to a dozen people but none could recall reading about the Pattersons raising mink.
 Not one to give up easily, I visited the library in Richmond Hill, north of Toronto and spent several hours reading about the thriving industry the Pattersons had built up in the area.
 They were the first to manufacture agricultural implements in eastern Canada and were well known in various parts of the world where they shipped such equipment.
 Nowhere could I see mink mentioned in these articles.